A Brief Biography of Lord George Byron (1788-1824), England’s Most Celebrated and Notorious Romantic Poet

 The Honeymoon of Lord and Lady Byron

 The marriage was evidently one of convenience, as many aristocratic marriages were in the nineteenth century.
 Letters and papers written retrospectively by Annabella suggest that from the outset the marriage was an unmitigated disaster.
 The first three weeks were spent in isolation at Halnaby Hall, near Darlington, North Yorkshire.
 Byron suggested that if his new wife needed company she issue an invitation for his sister to visit.The invitation was duly issued - and declined.
 Lady Byron later claimed that Byron had said to her 'Nobody understands me but Augusta.
 I shall never love anybody as well as her'.

 To quote the words of another unhappy bride, 'There were three people in this marriage' (Princess Diana).
 Annabella and her new sister-in-law had not met at this point but the entered into correspondence with each other and a few weeks later the less than happy couple drove down to Swynford Paddocks, Cambridgeshire to stay as house guests with Augusta and her family.
 It seems from surviving correspondence that the two women got on famously.
-When the Byrons left at the end of March 1815 it was with an invitation issued to Augusta by Annabella to visit them at their grand new home (rented) home at 139 Piccadilly Place whilst waiting to take up a position of Mistress of the Bedchamber in Queen Charlotte's household.
+When the Byrons left at the end of March 1815 it was with an invitation issued to Augusta by Annabella to visit them at their grand new home (rented) at 139 Piccadilly Place whilst she was waiting to take up a position of Mistress of the Bedchamber in Queen Charlotte's household.

 Byron's Relationship with his Half-Sister, Augusta Leigh